FAIRsharing/domain-ontology/README.md

 The Domain Resource Application Ontology (DRAO) is an application ontology describing cross-discipline research domains used within [FAIRsharing]((https://www.fairsharing.org)) records by curators and the user community (see also the [DRAO FAIRsharing record](https://fairsharing.org/bsg-s001178)).
 It is built in conjunction with the Subject Resource Application Ontology (SRAO), which describes higher-level subject areas / disciplines.

 All classes within DRAO come from publicly-available ontologies.
-Currently, the following ontologies are used to build DRAO: BFO, CHEBI, CHEMINF, CHMO, CL, CLO, CMO, DOID, DRON, EDAM, EFO, ENVO, ERO, FBBI, FBCV, FMA, GO, HP, IAO, IDO, IDOMAL, MAMO, MFOEM, MI, MOD, MP, MS, NCBITaxon, NCIT, OAE, OBCS, OBI, OGI, OGMS, OMIT, OMP, PATO, PECO, PO, PR, PW, SBO, SIO, SO, STATO, SWO, UBERON, UO, VariO, VO.
+Currently, the following ontologies are used to build DRAO: BFO, CHEBI, CHEMINF, CHMO, CL, CLO, CMO, DOID, DRON, EDAM, EFO, ENVO, ERO, FBBI, FBCV, FMA, GO, HP, IAO, IDO, IDOMAL, MAMO, MFOEM, MI, MOD, MP, MS, NCBITaxon, NCIT, OAE, OBCS, OBI, OGI, OGMS, OMIT, OMP, PATO, PECO, PO, PR, PW, SBO, SIO, SO, STATO, SWO, UBERON, UO, VARIO, VO.
 These ontologies were added to DRAO through semi-automated procedures (see below for details).

-[AgroVoc](http://artemide.art.uniroma2.it:8081/agrovoc/agrovoc/en/) classes were manually added as required.
+[AgroVoc](http://artemide.art.uniroma2.it:8081/agrovoc/agrovoc/en/) and [PRIDE](https://github.com/PRIDE-Utilities/pride-ontology) classes were manually added as required.

 # Files